jamesnw/color-gma-test/README.md

 and mapped color in the `oklch` space, and give a sense of how much on average a certain channel is shifted, but not a direction.

-`eok` is the average `delta2000` between the original and mapped color.
+`e2000` is the average `delta2000` between the original and mapped color.

 `worst` is the color that has the greatest `delta2000` value for the tier.